 If you want the Pump-1 to supply the tank first, Pump-2 will be off and Control Pipe will be closed.
 Then set up the controls to say:IF (T-1 HGL<xxx) and (Control Pipe Status = Closed), THEN (PMP-1 status = On)To turn off Pump-1:IF (T-1 HGL>xxx) and (PMP-1 Status = On), THEN (PMP-1 status = Off) and (Control Pipe Status = Open)Then for Pump-2 to supply the tank:IF (T-1 HGL<xxx) and (Control Pipe Status = Open), THEN (PMP-2 status = On)To turn off Pump-2:IF (T-1 HGL>xxx) and (PMP-2 status = On), THEN (PMP-2 status = Off) and (control Pipe Status = Closed)

-This workflow could be used with the SewerCAD solver as well.
+Note that this workflow could be used with the GVF-Convex (SewerCAD) solver as well, available in SewerCAD and SewerGEMS.
 The sample model below is not compatible with SewerCAD.

 Cycling between Pumps - WaterGEMS model